 What I’m currently loving: Perfect Keto Greens Powder.

 Vitamin D acts on over a thousand different genes in our bodies and yet most Americans are deficient.
 It is a hormone that supports mood, energy, sleep, immunity, and brain and digestive functions.
-Getting vitamin D from from sunlight is superior to any other form–and free–but depending on a persons ability to synthesize it and how you shape your environment, even if you’re outside all day between sun up and sun down you could be deficient in vitamin D. If you’re working inside, wearing clothes, using sunscreen, get sick a lot, and/or are feeling low, you should consider supplementation.
+Getting vitamin D from from sunlight is superior to any other form.
+Plus it’s free!
+BUT, it depends on your ability to synthesize it and how you shape your environment.
+Even if you’re outside all day between sun up and sun down, you could be deficient in vitamin D. If you’re working inside, wearing clothes, using sunscreen, get sick a lot, and/or are feeling low, you should consider supplementation.
 If you do supplement, it works even better if you stack it with vitamin K2 and A.

 Your body uses magnesium in over 300 enzymatic processes and yet almost 70 percent of Americans are deficient, due to a number of factors, including that it’s now almost impossible to get enough from food alone.
 Magnesium is really affordable and so important there’s no reason not to take it.
 I make my own topical magnesium oil which is a super concentrated form of magnesium chloride.
 Supplementing magnesium through the skin allows dosing higher than what the average person’s digestive system can handle.
 There are multiple forms of magnesium available in supplements.
 If I do supplement in pill form, I like to take one with multiple sources unless I’m aiming for a specific benefit form one form or another.